-Children's Health Insurance Program Reconciliation Act
+Children's Health Insurance Program Reauthorization Act ("CHIPRA")

-The Children's Health Insurance Program ("CHIP") was created to provide affordable health coverage to certain individuals and their dependents who are not eligible for Medicaid yet cannot get private coverage.
-In the case of group health plans, various amendments to CHIP allow States to subsidize premiums for employer-provided group health coverage for eligible employees and their dependents.
-Each State in which an employee resides will choose whether it will implement this optional subsidy.
-CHIP also allows for a special enrollment period under group health plans in case of termination of Medicaid or CHIP coverage.
+The Children's Health Insurance Program ("CHIP") was created to provide affordable health coverage to certain individuals and their dependents who are not eligible for Medicaid and cannot get private coverage.
+Various amendments to CHIP, including CHIPRA permits some states to offer group health plan premium assistance to subsidize premiums.
+Employers must inform employees of possible premium assistance opportunities available in the state in which they reside.